Fornaxian/pixeldrain_web/res/include/md/api_file.md

 owner of a file can always download it.
 When a file is rate limited the user will need to fill out a captcha in order to continue downloading the file.
 The captcha will only appear on the file viewer page (pixeldrain.com/u/{id}).
-Rate limiting has been added to prevent the spread of viruses and to stop direct linking.
-Direct linking is only allowed when files are uploaded using a Pro account.
+Rate limiting has been added to prevent the spread of viruses and to stop hotlinking.
+Hotlinking is only allowed when files are uploaded using a Pro account.

 Pixeldrain also includes a virus scanner.
 If a virus has been detected in a file the user will also have to fill in a captcha to download it.